 System integration has been around already for a while.
 Its lofty goal is to bring together different systems and get them to work together so well, they can be regarded as a single system, instead of a collection of systems.

-My quick way of explaining the differences boiled down to the phrase “RPA is like a plaster integration” meaning it was quick and easy to implement, and wouldn’t stick around forever.
-Of course it is advisable to approach RPA from a more strategic perspective, and in this case the term “plaster integration” no longer applies.
+My quick way of explaining the differences boiled down to the phrase “RPA is like a plaster integration” meaning it was quick and easy to implement and wouldn’t stick around forever.
+Of course, it is advisable to approach RPA from a more strategic perspective, and in this case, the term “plaster integration” no longer applies.
 Here, however, I focus on explaining the technology derived differences between the two solutions.

 RPA often offers a more inexpensive and quick solution to the same problem that an integration aims to solve.
-RPA’s competitive advantage comes from the solution’s light structure, that allows implementing the technology without changes to existing systems.
-Many system heavy organizations suffer from not being able to optimize their processes due to the high cost and operational impact related to reinventing their badly integrated old IT.
+RPA’s competitive advantage comes from the solution’s light structure, which allows implementing the technology without changes to the organisation’s existing IT systems.
+Many system heavy organizations suffer from not being able to optimize their processes due to the high cost and operational impact related to reinventing their poorly integrated old IT.

-Face tomorrow’s challenges with digital workforce by your side!
+Face tomorrow’s challenges with the digital workforce by your side!
 Contact us to unravel the automation potential hiding in your organisation.